kmalfatti/HTTPQuestions/README.md

 * How does a server interpret the following url's query paramter.
 What data structure does it create on the server?

 ```
-Identifies the user only wants puppies named fido, max, and moxie
+Identifies the user only wants puppies named fido, max, and moxie.
+Creates JSON data structure on the server.
 ```